M. S. Golwalkar: Reorientation

-Golwalkar's religiosity and apparent disinterest in politics convinced some RSS members that the organization was no longer relevant to the nationalist struggle.
+Golwalkar's religiosity and apparent disinterest in politics convinced some RSS members that the organisation was no longer relevant to the nationalist struggle.
 It remained separate from the freedom movement, and connections with the Hindu Mahasabha were severed.
 The RSS membership in the Marathi-speaking districts of Bombay became disillusioned and the Bombay sanghchalak, K. B. Limaye, resigned.
 Several swayamsevaks defected and formed the Hindu Rashtra Dal in 1943, with an agenda of a paramilitary struggle against British rule; Nathuram Godse (Gandhi's assassin) was a leader of that group.

 However, Golwalkar moved quickly to consolidate his position.
 He created a network of prant pracharaks (provincial organisers), who would report to him rather than to the sanghchalaks.
 Golwalkar recruited local Congress leaders to preside over RSS functions, demonstrating the organisation's independence from the Hindu Mahasabha.
 The RSS continued to expand during the Second World War, especially in North India and present-day Pakistan.
 Many new members were religious, small-scale entrepreneurs interested in consolidating their caste positions with the RSS' Hindu symbols.

 Organisation policy during the war years was influenced by potential threats to Hinduism, with the RSS expected to be prepared to defend Hindu interests in the event of a possible Japanese invasion.
 It also expected a renewed Hindu-Muslim struggle after the war.
 Golwalkar did not want to give the British colonial government an excuse to ban the RSS.
 He complied with all governmental instructions, disbanding the RSS military department and avoiding the Quit India movement.
-The British acknowledged that the organisation "scrupulously kept itself within the law, and refrained from taking part in the disturbances that broke out in August, 1942".
-In a speech given in June 1942, Golwalkar stated that he did not "want to blame anybody else for the present degraded state of [Indian] society... [when] people start blaming others, then there is basically weakness in them.
-It is futile to blame the strong for the injustice done to the weak...
-Sangh does not want to waste its invaluable time in abusing or criticizing others".
+The British acknowledged that "the organisation scrupulously kept itself within the law, and refrained from taking part in the disturbances that broke out in August, 1942".
+In a speech given in June 1942, Golwalkar stated, "Sangh does not want to blame anybody else for the present degraded state of the [Indian] society.
+When the people start blaming others, then there is basically weakness in them.
+It is futile to blame the strong for the injustice done to the weak… Sangh does not want to waste its invaluable time in abusing or criticising others.
+If we know that large fish eat the smaller ones, it is outright madness to blame the big fish.
+Law of nature, whether good or bad, is true all the time.
+This rule does not change by terming it unjust".

-In addition to pragmatism, Golwalkar appeared ideologically opposed to an anti-British struggle; the RSS pledged to defend India's freedom by defending religion and culture, and there was "no mention of the departure of the British".
+Golwalkar appeared ideologically opposed to an anti-British struggle.
+As per Shamsul Islam and Ram Puniyani, the RSS pledged to defend India's freedom by defending religion and culture, and there was "no mention of the departure of the British".